Karl G. Maeser: Conversion

-While teaching at the Budich Institute, Maeser came across Die Mormonen, an anti-Mormon book, by Moritz Busch.
-He and Edward Schoenfield, Maeser's brother-in-law and fellow teacher, decided to investigate the beliefs and practices of the LDS Church.
-Maeser wrote letters to church missionaries; missionary William Budge volunteered to go to Maeser's home to teach him and answer his questions.
+While teaching at the Budich Institute, Maeser came across Die Mormonen, an anti-Mormon book by Moritz Busch.
+He and Edward Schoenfield, Maeser's brother-in-law and fellow teacher, investigated the beliefs and practices the LDS Church.
+Maeser wrote letters to LDS missionaries; the missionary William Budge volunteered to go to Maeser's home to teach him and answer his questions.
 Both Maeser and Schoenfield joined the LDS Church.
-Maeser was baptized by Franklin D. Richards on October 14, 1855, in the Elbe River.
-Maeser was baptized at night because the church was banned in Germany at that time.
+Maeser was baptized by Franklin D. Richards on October 14, 1855, in the Elbe.
+The baptism occurred at night because the church was banned in Germany at that time.
 Maeser was the first Latter-day Saint baptized in Saxony.
 His wife, Anna, was baptized shortly after on October 19.
-The following Sunday, a new branch of the church was established in Dresden, and Maeser became the first president.
-He and his family were forced to leave Germany by the Dresden police in July 1856, and would eventually travel to Salt Lake City, where Latter-day Saints were gathering.
+The following Sunday, a new branch of the church was established in Dresden, and Maeser became its first president.
+He and his family were forced to leave Germany by the Dresden police in July 1856–.

 Missionary service

-After being exiled from Germany, the Maesers went to London in June 1856, where they were welcomed by members of the LDS Church.
+After being exiled from Germany, the Maesers went to London in June 1856.
 Maeser was called by the church to serve a German-speaking mission in London in July 1856.
 He and his family left London in May 1857; their ship arrived in Philadelphia in July.
 The Maeser's infant son, Karl Gustav Franklin Maeser, died as they arrived and was buried in Philadelphia.

-In Philadelphia, Maeser was commissioned by the church to develop pamphlets on basic church principles.
-After living there a few weeks, Maeser was called to serve as a missionary by the LDS Church to the German-speaking community of Philadelphia.
-Maeser spent some time in Virginia as part of his mission, where he earned keep for himself and his family by giving music lessons.
+In Philadelphia, Maeser was commissioned by the church to develop pamphlets on its basic principles.
+After living there a few weeks, Maeser was called to serve as an LDS Church missionary to the German-speaking community of Philadelphia.
+Maeser spent some time in Virginia as part of his mission, where he also gave music lessons.
 Among Maeser's music students were the daughters of former United States President John Tyler.
 Maeser returned with Anna to Philadelphia, where he was called by the church to serve as conference president.
-Maeser and his family left Philadelphia in June 1860 and traveled across the country to Salt Lake City in Patriarch John Smith's company.
-Maeser arrived in Utah Territory on September 1, 1860.
+Maeser and his family left Philadelphia in June 1860 and traveled to Salt Lake City in Patriarch John Smith's company.